How Do I Keep the Conversation Going Without Trying Too Hard?

 Effort Is Shared, Not Carried

-You don’t need to come up with perfect messages.
+You don’t need perfect messages.

-You don’t need to force enthusiasm.
+You don’t need nonstop enthusiasm.

-You don’t need to manufacture energy.
+You don’t need to create interest that isn’t there.

 The Moment You Start Overdoing It

-You start double texting
+You double text.

-You send long paragraphs to fill silence
+You write long paragraphs to avoid silence.

-You panic if the conversation slows down
+You panic when the conversation slows.

-But here’s the truth:
+But here’s the reality:

 Slow moments don’t ruin conversations.

-Trying to force momentum does.
+Forcing momentum does.

-People talk at different speeds.
+People text at different speeds.

 People get busy.